madetech/blog/posts/defensive_programming.md

 ## Checks which are always true

-Sometimes, we just want to be sure that EVERYTHING is in order and the world still works as it should so we add checks directly inside the classes on the private variables.
+Sometimes, we just want to be sure that EVERYTHING is in order and the world still works as it should so we add checks directly inside the class methods.
 Here is another example in JavaScript :

 ```javascript